Your Wimbledon Park Team

 Janice has lived in Wimbledon for 28 years.
 She has two grown up children and lives in Wimbledon Park with her husband Andrew.
 She has 30 years professional experience across events, training and development, and national heritage.
-Elected a councillor in 2010, Janice uses her experience to ensure residents are properly represented at the council.
+Elected as a councillor in 2010, Janice used her experience to ensure residents were properly represented at the council.
 She also served as Mayor of Merton in 2019/2020.

-Cllr Oonagh Moulton has lived with her family in Wimbledon Park for over 20 years, having the privilege of representing residents as Councillor since 2002.
+Oonagh Moulton has lived with her family in Wimbledon Park for over 20 years.
 She became Leader of the Merton Conservative Group in 2013 and served as Leader for 6 years.

 In May 2010 Oonagh's extensive service and community leadership qualities were recognised when she was elected Mayor of the Borough for 2010-11.
 She was delighted to work with the people of Merton making young people the focus of the year and with a particular emphasis on music, sport and the performing arts.
 Her chosen charities were Wimbledon Civic Theatre Trust and Macmillan Cancer Support, for which over £41,000 was raised during her year and went directly to fund specific projects in the Borough.